Archives

 General information about grants

-We review applications three or four times a year.
-The next application deadline is Monday, May 1, 2023, at 11:59 p.m.
+We review applications for regular grants three or four times a year.
+The deadline to apply for regular grants is Monday, September 9, 2024, at 11:59 p.m.
 Eastern.
 Applicants receive a decision about six weeks after the deadline.

 In rare cases, we provide expedited review for extremely urgent proposals.
 Applicants who request expedited review must explain why the proposal is critically urgent and how waiting for regular review would harm the public or render the story moot.
-If expedited review is granted, applicants receive a decision within about two weeks.
+If expedited review is granted, applicants receive a decision within about two to four weeks.
+We also review applications for stories on threats to democracy on this expedited timeline.

 The maximum grant is $10,000.
 Grants cover out-of-pocket expenses such as travel, document collection and equipment rental.
 The Fund also considers requests for small stipends, as part of the budget.